-- Criminal Activity: When a property has a history of dangerous activity, the premises owner may be held liable for the injuries suffered during a criminal activity.
-For example, when a property manager has been made aware of crimes being committed but they fail to add security or rectify the situation, they may be held liable for future incidents on property.
+- Criminal Activity: When a property has a history of dangerous activity, the premises owner may be held liable for the injuries suffered during criminal activity.
+For example, when a property manager has been made aware of crimes being committed but fails to add security or rectify the situation, they may be held liable for future incidents on the property.

-There are many additional circumstances that can lead to an injury accident.
+Many additional circumstances can lead to an injury accident.
 If you or a loved one has been harmed by an unsafe property, it may be in your best interest to discuss your legal options with a premises liability attorney.What is a Premises Liability Claim Worth?

 Every claim is different.
 Each injury, for example, has a different financial value.
-Injuries that are particularly painful or long lasting will result in a larger settlement then a smaller, less-severe injury.
-Compensation may be available for medical expenses, loss of wages, cost of physical therapy and other damages.Proving a Premises Liability Claim
+Injuries that are particularly painful or long-lasting will result in a larger settlement than a smaller, less severe injury.
+Compensation may be available for medical expenses, loss of wages, cost of physical therapy, pain and suffering, wrongful death, and other damages.Proving a Premises Liability Claim

 Not all accidents that occur on a property result in successful premises liability cases.
-In fact, the property owner must be found negligent in order to be held liable for an accident.
+The property owner must be found negligent to be held liable for an accident.
 A skilled personal injury attorney will carefully review the site of the incident and the history of the location to show a history of unsafe conditions.

-The Miami personal injury attorneys at the law offices of Ruth E. Johnson have a long history of protecting the rights of injury victims in premises liability cases.
+The Miami personal injury attorneys at the Law Office of Ruth E. Johnson have a long history of protecting the rights of injury victims in premises liability cases.
 If you or a loved one has been harmed on someone’s property, please call us to discuss your legal options.
-We will fight for your rights and ensure that you receive fair and full compensation for all injuries, damages and losses.
+We will fight for your rights and ensure that you receive fair and full compensation for all injuries, damages, and losses.